rasterio/rasterio/docs/topics/calc.rst

 Logical operations
 ------------------

-Logical operations can be used in conjunction with arithemtic operations.
+Logical operations can be used in conjunction with arithmetic operations.
 In this example, the output values are 255 wherever the input values are greater than or equal to 40.